-On April 1, 2009, the Department implemented the revised Wisconsin Administrative Code, ch.
+On April 1, 2009, the Department of Health Services (DHS) implemented the revised Wis.
+Admin.
+Code, ch.
 DHS 83, licensing standards and regulations for community-based residential facilities (CBRFs).
-Minimum training requirements for CBRF personnel changed substantially with a delayed implementation date of April 1, 2010, for all current department-approved CBRF training plans and approved trainers as indicated in s.
-DHS 83.20, Wis.
+Minimum training requirements for CBRF personnel changed substantially with a delayed implementation date of April 1, 2010, for all current department-approved CBRF training plans and approved trainers as indicated in Wis.
 Admin.
-Code:
+Code § DHS 83.20:

-On January 1, 2017, the Department established an interagency agreement with the University of Wisconsin Green Bay and designated the UW Green Bay to develop the curriculum for CBRF training programs, coordinate the approval of qualified trainers, and maintain public directories for approved programs, instructors, and trainees.
+On January 1, 2017, DHS established an interagency agreement with the University of Wisconsin Green Bay and designated the UW Green Bay to develop the curriculum for CBRF training programs, coordinate the approval of qualified trainers, and maintain public directories for approved programs, instructors, and trainees.

 Anyone who wishes to be a CBRF trainer for Standard Precautions, Medication Administration and Management, Fire Safety, and First Aid and Choking, must be approved and follow the requirements found on the Wisconsin CBRF Training Registry site.

 UW Green Bay has 15 business days to process applications.